 Michelin Star Head Chef of Bybrook

-Since joining Bybrook restaurant as Executive Chef, Rob Potter has been awarded a Michelin star for 2017 and retained his star for 2018.
+Since joining Bybrook restaurant as Executive Chef, Robert Potter has been awarded a Michelin star for 2017 and has retained his star every year since.
 Robert brings with him over 15 years’ experience having worked at a number of critically acclaimed hotels and restaurants across the UK.Book a table

 “I AM DELIGHTED TO HAVE RETAINED OUR MICHELIN STAR AND I AM VERY PROUD OF MY TEAM WHO HAVE REMAINED LOYAL AND DEDICATED TO PROVIDE CONSISTENT STANDARDS.
 THANK YOU ALSO TO MY SUPPLIERS AND TO THE HARD WORK OF THE GARDENING TEAM THAT HAVE PROVIDED THE PRODUCE THAT WE WORK WITH ON A DAILY BASIS”

 - Chef Robert Potter

 Growing up in the West Midlands, Robert knew from a young age he’d one day have a career in the kitchen.
 Robert was quick to take his skills in to the work place, and after college, secured a position as Commis Chef at The Bay Tree in Birmingham, under Michelin starred Head Chef Andy Waters, one of Rob’s most influential peers to this day.